 According to the articles of association, the board of directors consists of at least five members.
 The chairman of the board of directors and the other members of the board of directors are elected by the annual general meeting of shareholders for a period of one year (until the next ordinary annual general meeting of shareholders is held).
 Members are elected on an individual basis.
 The annual general meeting of shareholders also elects the chairman of the board of directors.
 There are no statutory limits to the term of office; members may be re-elected.
 According to the OBR, however, a member of the board of directors shall offer to step down at the annual general meeting of shareholders following her or his 70th birthday.
 Each category of shareholders, namely the holders of registered A shares as a group are entitled to one seat on the board of directors.
-Having been elected for the first time in 2011, Prof. Dr. Stefan Michel was re-elected in 2017 as the representative of the holders of registered A shares (he was elected for the first time in this role in 2014); holders of registered B shares with voting rights did not take part in this election.
+Having been elected for the first time in 2011, Prof. Dr. Stefan Michel was re-elected in 2018 as the representative of the holders of registered A shares (he was elected for the first time in this role in 2014); holders of registered B shares with voting rights did not take part in this election.
 Generally speaking, the majority of board members should be external members with no executive functions in the company.
-None of the members of the board of directors exercised any executive functions in the Bossard Group in the 2017 reporting year.
+None of the members of the board of directors exercised any executive functions in the Bossard Group in the 2018 reporting year.

-The following table shows the year in which each member was first elected to the board of directors as well as their function as at December 31, 2017:
+The following table shows the year in which each member was first elected to the board of directors as well as their function as at December 31, 2018:

 Name Function First elected

 Dr. Thomas Schmuckli Chairman 1) 2000

 Anton Lauber Deputy chairman 2) 2006

-Dr. René Cotting Member 3) 2015
+Dr. René Cotting Member 33 2015

-Daniel Lippuner Member 2] 2015
+Martin Kühn Member 4) 2018

-Prof. Dr. Stefan Michel Repr. of registered A shares 4) 2011
+Daniel Lippuner Member 5) 2015

-Maria Teresa Vacalli Member 5) 2013
+Prof. Dr. Stefan Michel Repr. of registered A shares 6) 2011

-Helen Wetter-Bossard Member 5) 2002
+Maria Teresa Vacalli Member 7] 2013

-- Chairman of the nomination committee (NC), member of the audit, risk & compliance committee (ARCC) - 2) Member of the audit, risk & compliance committee (ARCC) - 3) Chairman of the audit, risk & compliance committee (ARCC) - 4) Chairman of the compensation committee (CC), member of the nomination committee (NC) - Member of the compensation committee (CC), member of the nomination committee (NC)
+- Chairman of the nomination committee (NC), member of the audit, risk & compliance committee (ARCC) - As at April 9, 2018 member of the compensation committee (CC), member of the nomination committee (NC)/until April 8, 2018 member of the audit, risk & compliance committee (ARCC) - 3) Chairman of the audit, risk & compliance committee (ARCC) - 4) As at April 9, 2018 member of the audit, risk & compliance committee [ARCC] - 5) Member of the audit, risk & compliance committee (ARCC) - 6) Chairman of the compensation committee (CC), member of the nomination committee (NC) - Member of the compensation committee (CC), member of the nomination committee (NC)